ironon/ironon/README.md

 # David Macpherson
 computer science, robotics, and hardware engineering student at the Academies of Loudoun.

-detailed write-ups on all my projects
+detailed write-ups on all my projects:

 [https://ironon.me](https://ironon.me)